sakhezech/cardscraper/README.md

 You can generate a skeleton input file by using `cardscraper init filename.yaml`.

-Here is a big self-explaining input file examlpe:
+Here is a big self-explaining input file example:

 ```yaml
 # here you can specify which function to use for each step